HD-GEN: A High-Performance Software System for Human Mobility Data Generation Based on Patterns of Life

 \subsection{Related Work and Relation to HD-GEN}

 Human mobility data can be collected from real-world observations or synthesized using computational models.
 Real-world trajectory datasets capture observed mobility behavior and provide valuable insight into human movement and activity patterns.
 A widely used example is the GeoLife dataset~\cite{zheng2011geolife}, which contains four years of high-resolution GPS traces from approximately 180 users in Beijing, spanning both commuting and leisure activities.
 More recently, the large-scale YJMOB100K dataset~\cite{yabe2024yjmob100k} provides anonymized mobility records from 100,000 users at 30-minute intervals, aggregated into 500-meter spatial cells.
-While this scale enables population-level analysis, the spatial aggregation limits fine-grained, place-based behavioral inference.
+While this scale enables population-level analysis, the spatial aggregation limits fine-grained, place-based behavioral inference. ~\cite{kashiyama2017open} further demonstrate how open government datasets and agent-based simulation can be combined to synthesize disaggregate, privacy-preserving people-flow trajectories for urban-scale mobility analysis.
 Additional trajectory datasets focus on vehicles, including taxis~\cite{yuan2010t,PSG09} and buses~\cite{DC18}.
 These datasets are valuable for modeling transportation systems but do not accurately represent individual human activity patterns, since each trip may involve different occupants and does not reflect continuous personal behavior.
+While real-world mobility data is often limited by privacy concerns, Open PFLOW provides a fully public, privacy-preserving synthetic people-flow dataset built from open data, enabling citywide mobility analysis with accuracy comparable to commercial datasets and traffic census data~\cite{kashiyama2017open}.
 Synthetic trajectory datasets address limitations of real mobility data, including privacy constraints, proprietary access, and restricted scale.